 Geometric DIY Wood Wall Art

 We all have those spaces in our home that are just totally impossible to decorate, right?
 I know I’m not alone on this because some of my most popular posts are all about how to decorate those hard-to-fill spaces (like that weird corner you don’t know what to do about, and the space above your bed).
 Well, I have one of those spaces in my bedroom – it’s the area above my dresser.
-It’s been awkward since the day we moved in – we tossed a mirror up and called it a day, but it was never the right size, it didn’t bring any personality to the space, and it just wasn’t right.
 I’ve wanted to do something fun to this space like some large scale art, some DIY wood wall art, or hang a gallery wall for a while now but I just couldn’t decide what to do.

-So, for the last 6 years, I just ignored it.
+So, for 6 years, I just ignored it.

 Are you drooling yet?
 Because I am.

 It’s okay.
 Don’t be embarrassed.
-Wipe it off and grab a cup of coffee (or a glass of wine, depending on when you’re reading this), and let’s chat about how I did it.
-Because you know you want to make one too (psst – you can also see Bre’s full project and tutorial here – I referenced it more than a few times while I was making mine!)
+Wipe it off and grab a cup of coffee (or a glass of wine, depending on when you’re reading this), and let’s chat about how I created this wood wall decor.
+Because you know you want to make one too and it’s one of the easiest DIY projects around.

 Next up, I created the frame on the art.
-If you’re unfamiliar with how to do this or how to even use a miter saw, I’ve got a tutorial coming up in the next couple of weeks that will totally lay it all out for you.
-I promise it’s so easy.
 To measure the pieces, I just held them up to the board and marked where they needed to be cut, then I cut them on a 45-degree angle and laid them out on the board to make sure they fit.
 Easy peasy.

 I used a little brush to spread the glue nice and evenly, but it’s totally not a requirement.
 I would recommend using some clamps, at least on the outside, to make sure nothing moves around while it’s drying.